-Students who plan to graduate should submit a completed "Petition to Graduate" form to the Office of Enrollment Management prior to the deadline listed in the institutional calendar.
-Students should pick up an advisement copy of their transcript and plan of study and must see their adviser and pay graduation fees before submitting the form.
+Students who plan to graduate should submit a completed "Application for Graduation" form to the Office of Enrollment Management prior to the deadline as listed in the institutional calendar.
+Students should pick up an advisement copy of their transcript, Plan of Study, current schedule, pay graduation fees, and schedule an appointment with their advisor.
+Graduation fees are identified under the section of this handbook entitled "Fees."